cudmore/pie/docs/docs/wiring-behavior-box.md

 ## Lights

 **Use an external 12V AC/DC power supply.** - Don't power the lights directly from the 5V pins on the Pi, the Pi does not have enough current.
-A >1 Amp 12V adapter should be fine, don't worry, if it is under-powered your lights will be a little dim.
+A >1 Amp 12V adapter should be fine.
+Don't worry, if it is under-powered, the LED lights will be a little dim.

 **Use a relay switch.** - Never connect the 12V adapter directly to the Pi, instead use a relay switch.
 Only work with DC current coming out of the AC/DC adapter, **DO NOT** work with AC power coming from the wall as it can kill you.

 The relay switch effectively separates the 5V, Ground, and GPIO on the Pi (left half of the relay) from the 12V power of the AC/DC adapter and the lights (right half of the relay).
 Here we will wire the system with the white LED on channel 1 and the IR LED on channel 2 of the relay switch.

-**All LEDs need resistors.** - All LEDs need a resistor wired in parallel, these are called 'current limiting resistor'.
+**All LEDs need resistors.** - All LEDs need a resistor, these are called 'current limiting resistor'.
 If you directly connect an LED to power and ground without a resistor, you will burn the LED.

 The value of the resistor (in Ohms) needs to be calculated using [Ohms law](https://en.wikipedia.org/wiki/Ohm%27s_law), V=I*R. Where: